tweepy/tweepy/doc/getting_started.rst

 The API class provides access to the entire twitter RESTful API methods.
 Each method can accept various parameters and return responses.
-For more infomation about these methods please refer to :ref:`API Reference <api_reference>`.
+For more information about these methods please refer to :ref:`API Reference <api_reference>`.

 Models